guyroyse/tracking-aircraft/README.md

 Windows has a lot of ports of dump1090.
 I like to use this one: https://github.com/MalcolmRobb/dump1090.

-Just download the .ZIP file in the root of the repository—yes, it is really 10-years-old—and unzip it into a folder of your choice.
-From there, you can just run it from that folder or, if your prefer, add it to your path.
+Just download the .ZIP file in the root of the repository—yes, it's really 10 years old—and unzip it into a folder of your choice.
+From there, you can just run it from that folder or, if you prefer, add it to your path.

 #### Testing the install

-You should be able to now run dump-1090 using the follow command:
+You should now be able to run dump1090 using the following command:

 ```bash
 dump1090 --net --interactive